North Shore Psychology Practice

 Sally is an experienced psychologist registered with AHPRA with diverse and extensive experience.
 Sally completed her undergraduate degree with honours in psychology at Macquarie University, then completed a Masters in Organisational Behaviour/Occupational Psychology at Birkbeck College, University of London.
 She worked as an organisational psychologist for a number of years, focusing on executive assessment and development.
 Her thesis and work interest centred around motivation and finding work-life balance.

 In 2010, Sally extended her training as a counsellor at the Australian College of Applied Psychology, with particular interest in counselling adolescents and adults.
-She is a trained Lifeline counsellor and has worked in individual, family and domestic violence counselling since 2013.
+She is a trained Lifeline counsellor and has worked in individual and family counselling since 2013.
 Sally is trained in and has run a number of parenting groups, including Tuning in to Teens and 1-2-3 Magic as well as both group and individual anxiety and resilience programs.
-As well as working in private practice, Sally also works as a Program Counsellor facilitating a high school mentoring program for adolescents.
+As well as working in private practice, Sally has also worked as a Program Counsellor facilitating a high school mentoring program for adolescents.

-Sally works with clients of all ages, from school-aged children through to adults.
+Sally works with adolescents (12 yrs +) and adults.
 She uses an evidence-based practice model and strength-based, person-centred counselling style.
 She utilises various therapy styles in her work including Cognitive Behaviour Therapy, Acceptance and Commitment Therapy as well as mindfulness-based therapies to assist her clients to reach their therapeutic goals.
 She is particularly interested in mental health concerns that negatively impact upon a person’s ability to live a fulfilling life, including anxiety, depression, mood disorders and problematic habits or behaviours.
 She has interest and experience working with school aged children, teens and adults, and has a warm, open demeanour.
 She is committed to ongoing professional training and development and working within ethical codes of practice.

-Sally works at the practice on Mondays and Wednesdays.
+Sally works at the practice on Monday, Wednesday and alternate Thursdays.

 Reception / Administrative Staff

-Alison and Sydney are our wonderful administrative staff who look after all phone and email booking enquiries, appointment details and payments.
+Alison and Vanessa are our wonderful administrative staff who look after all phone and email booking enquiries, appointment details, waiting lists and payments.
+Both Vanessa and Alison have many years experience working in health and medical administration.
 They are committed to caring for clients from the initial contact right throughout the process of therapy, handling client questions and concerns in a warm and confidential manner.
 They work hard to understand client needs when calling to make enquiries so that clients can be directed to the most suitable psychologist at the practice based on presenting problems, availability, therapy styles, client preferences and more.
 Alison works Monday and Tuesday.
-Sydney is at the practice Wednesday, Thursday and Friday.
+Vanessa is at the practice Wednesday, Thursday and Friday.